Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/New Session.md

 - They decide to take Savid
 - The party finds [[Redgrave]]/Godfry Gwilym's grave
 - [[Marin]] digs up [[Redgrave|Redgrave's]] grave and finds a silver dragon made from silver wire
 - [[Redgrave]] has a flashback when he touched the silver dragon.
 He had a vision of a really good friend (Emeric).
-Emeric was leaving to investigate a danger which turned out to be Eludrax, Redgra
+Emeric was leaving to investigate a danger which turned out to be Eludrax, [[Redgrave|Redgrave's]] creator.
+Godfrey followed his friend and eventually battles Eludrax.